kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 Kora has far less historical baggage simply because it is younger and more willing to keep the active model narrow.

-## Less Historical Baggage Does Not Mean No Migration Cost
+## Less Historical Baggage Does Not Mean No Migration Cost { #less-historical-baggage }

 A focused framework can still make breaking changes.